pkirkham/pkirkham.github.io/_posts/analysis/2024-12-02-revisiting-carbon-numbers.md

 public class PseudoComponent {

     /**
-     * Follows method of Riazi and Daubert to estimate fractions of paraffins, naphthenes and aromatics based on the
+     * Optimises the PNA to fit a given molecular weight and specific gravity for a distillation cut.
+The method
+     * searches for the PNA fractions that match by first determining the carbon number for paraffin (PCN) that allows a
+     * match to the molecular weight.
+Naphthene carbon number and aromatic carbon number used for calculating the
+     * molecular weight are derived from the PCN via a consistent true boiling point.
+Once the PCN is determined the
+     * specific gravity can also be calculated.
+The objective function seeks to minimise the error between the target
-     * refractivity intercept and viscosity gravity constant (VGC) or function (VGF).
-Method assumes that main
+     * molecular weight and specific gravity.
+Method assumes that main characterisation parameters such as molecular
-     * characterisation parameters such as molecular weight, normal boiling point and specific gravity have already been
+     * weight, normal boiling point and specific gravity have already been set.
-     * set.
      *
      * @param mass the component mass in g/mole
      * @param gamma the component specific gravity